Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2024/10/we-dont-need-more-data-centers-part-1/index.md

 These terrible first attempts are still online, but with a warning that they're "deprecated".
 At some point, I will just find all deprecated projects and ... remove them.

-**Tip number #7: accept that newer work supercedes older work.
+**Tip number #7: accept that newer work supersedes older work.
 All work has a limited lifespan, and it's better to kill things when you should, then let them linger.**

 Those old projects that I would never play, and I wouldn't recommend anyone else play, are still taking up valuable storage space and internet bandwidth.
 Whenever I do a major update to my website, or clean up my system again, I have to check if those projects didn't break and my eyes have to scan over that dead folder all the time.